Forricide/still-feel-alive/Chapter 12.md

 He holds out a hand, an ugly orange under the overpowered fluorescent lights.

-The woman - Dragon? - starts to say something, but she's gone halfway through the sentence.
+The woman - Dragon? - starts to say something.

+She takes his hand, and is gone halfway through the sentence.